Sending Held Data

 MDX On Demand v5

-MDX On Demand v5 is in many ways the reverse of Real Time.
-You implement a RESTful API on your systems according to a specification that we provide.
-We then make requests to that API as necessary.
-We handle data reconciliation on our end.
+MDX On Demand v5 is essentially the reverse of Real Time.
+You implement a RESTful API on your systems according to our specification, and we make requests to that API as necessary.
+We handle data reconciliation.

-On Demand also allows us to make requests for user-managed members, where the user has created a second connection to their home institution.
-This is most often used to bring in a separate set of accounts, such as those for a spouse.
-We will send the login and password provided by the user to retrieve data from you.
-Multifactor Authentication is supported and encouraged for user-managed connections.
+On Demand also supports user-managed members, where users create a second connection to their home institution (most often to bring in a spouse's accounts).
+We send the login and password provided by the user to retrieve data from you.
+Multifactor authentication (MFA) is supported and encouraged for user-managed connections.

-However, On Demand requires that you scale your systems to handle the large number of requests that we will be making to your systems.
-You should expect at least one On Demand session per user per day, where each session requires multiple requests to various endpoints.
+On Demand requires that you scale your systems to handle numerous requests.
+Expect at least one On Demand session per user per day, with each session requiring multiple requests to various endpoints.

 Possible Advantages: